-The district’s accelerated academic programs include the Quest-Highly Capable program for elementary and junior high students and Advanced Placement and Running Start for high school students.
+The district’s accelerated academic programs include the K-1HC program for kindergarten and 1sr grade students, Quest-Highly Capable program for elementary and middle school students, and Advanced Placement and Running Start for high school students.

 Some elementary schools provide before and / or after school care programs.
 Nonprofit organizations also provide programs before and / or after school at some elementary school sites.
 Learn when and where these programs are available.